Breaking the ice!

 Being a lecturer at a famous London College, I used to teach English to students from countries throughout the world.

-Each session began with a new class of about 18 students.
-Of course, the new students had never met each other.
+Each session began with a new class of about 18 students who had never met each other before.

 To start the class, and to break the ice, I would tell them a little about myself, trying to add a little humour.